Skip to main content

 Belly fat (specifically visceral fat) is hardest to lose because it is the most insulin-sensitive tissue and the most stress-responsive.
 High insulin and high cortisol both drive fat storage to the belly.
 The fix is a combination: lower the insulin signal (protein-forward eating, less refined carbs), lower the cortisol signal (sleep, stress regulation), and build muscle (strength training).

-Yes, poor sleep alone can cause real weight gain.
-Studies show that 5 hours of sleep per night for one week raises ghrelin (hunger hormone) by 15 percent, lowers leptin (fullness hormone) by 15 percent, and lowers insulin sensitivity by about 20 percent.
+Yes, poor sleep alone can cause weight gain.
+Cutting sleep to 5 hours per night for one week raises ghrelin (hunger hormone) by 15%, lowers leptin (fullness hormone) by 15%, and lowers insulin sensitivity by about 20%.
+One short night can push you toward 300 to 500 extra calories the next day, mostly from carbohydrates.
 The result is more hunger, less fullness, and more fat storage from the same calories.
 Fixing sleep is often the first lever we pull.

 Deep-Dive Questions

-"Metabolically healthy obesity" is a real but unstable category.
-About 10 to 25 percent of people with obesity have normal blood sugar, normal lipids, and normal blood pressure.
+"Metabolically healthy obesity" is a category that exists, but an unstable one.
+About 10 to 25% of people with obesity have normal blood sugar, normal lipids, and normal blood pressure.
 The catch: most lose that status within 10 years.
 The clinical takeaway is that BMI alone is not a great risk marker.
 We pay much more attention to waist circumference, fasting insulin, ApoB, and visceral fat on a DEXA than to weight alone.

-Perimenopause causes weight gain because of a sequence of hormonal shifts.
-Estrogen drops, which reduces insulin sensitivity and shifts fat storage from the hips to the belly.
+Perimenopause causes weight gain because of a sequence of hormonal changes.
+Estrogen drops, which reduces insulin sensitivity and moves fat storage from the hips to the belly.
 Progesterone drops, which often disrupts sleep.
 And gradual muscle loss (sarcopenia) lowers resting metabolism.
-The combined effect is roughly a 5 to 15 pound shift over a few years for many women, even with no change in eating or activity.
+The combined effect is roughly a 5 to 15 pound gain over a few years for many women, even with no change in eating or activity.

-Yes, the gut microbiome plays a real role in weight regulation.
-Certain bacterial profiles extract more calories from food, drive sugar cravings, and increase low-grade inflammation.
+Yes, the gut microbiome plays a role in weight regulation.
+Certain bacterial profiles extract more calories from food, drive sugar cravings, and increase low-grade inflammation, and low-diversity microbiomes correlate with higher body weight in some studies.
 Antibiotic exposure, low-fiber diets, and chronic stress all reshape the microbiome unfavorably.
-We sometimes order a stool microbiome panel and use targeted fiber, fermented foods, and selective probiotics to shift the balance.
+We sometimes order a stool microbiome panel and use targeted fiber, fermented foods, and selective probiotics to change the balance.

-You may have insulin resistance if you have a fasting insulin above 10 (some experts use 7), an A1C above 5.4, a triglyceride-to-HDL ratio above 2, dark velvety skin patches on the neck or armpits (acanthosis nigricans), or persistent belly fat that will not budge.
+You may have insulin resistance if you have a fasting insulin above 9 (we aim for 3 to 6), an A1C above 5.4, a triglyceride-to-HDL ratio above 2, dark velvety skin patches on the neck or armpits (acanthosis nigricans), or persistent belly fat that will not come off.
 Insulin resistance often shows up 5 to 10 years before pre-diabetes on a standard blood test, which is why we check fasting insulin specifically.

 Yes, chronic stress alone can cause weight gain through several pathways.
 Cortisol drives belly fat storage, increases sugar and fat cravings, raises blood sugar, and disrupts sleep, which compounds all the other effects.
 The pattern is usually weight that piles on the belly during a high-stress period (a tough job, a divorce, a sick parent) even when food and exercise have not changed.

 Antidepressant weight gain is genetic and individual.
-SSRIs (Lexapro, Paxil, Zoloft) cause weight gain in about 25 to 50 percent of users; the rest are unaffected.
-The mechanism involves serotonin's effect on appetite and a slowing of metabolism.
+SSRIs (Lexapro, Paxil, Zoloft, citalopram) cause weight gain in about 25 to 50% of users; the rest are unaffected.
+The mechanism involves serotonins effect on appetite and a slowing of metabolism.
 If you gained weight on one SSRI, switching to bupropion (Wellbutrin) or vortioxetine (Trintellix) often resolves it without losing the mood benefit.

 A CGM tracks your blood sugar 24 hours a day for 10 to 14 days, showing how your body responds to specific foods, meals, sleep, and stress.
 The biggest insight for most people is finding "healthy" foods that spike them hard (granola, smoothies, white rice, even some fruits).
 Once you know your personal triggers, eating choices become simpler and far more effective.
 We typically run one CGM cycle to map your patterns, not as an ongoing tool.